TheFoundryVisionmongers/flix-scripts/flixpy/README.md

-# WARNING: These scripts are intended for Flix 6.5 and will not work as intended with earlier versions
+# Experimental Python SDK for Flix

-This project aims to provide a fully-featured Python SDK for interacting with Flix, along with a command line utility providing commands for some of the most common actions.
+This project aims to provide a fully-featured Python SDK for interacting with [Flix](https://www.foundry.com/products/flix), the story development hub from Foundry.
+It also comes with a command line utility for performing some common actions from the terminal.

+## Requirements

+This version of the SDK requires:
+* Flix 7.0.0 or later
+* Python 3.10 or later

-# Installing
+## Installing

-Install the SDK using `pip`:
+Install the SDK using `pip`, or the package manager of your choice:
 ```
 $ pip install flix-sdk
 ```
 after which the CLI utility can be accessed as `flix` or `python -m flix`.

-An installation of Python 3.10 or higher is required.

-# Usage
+## Usage

-## As a command-line utility
+### As a command-line utility

 This package comes with a `flix` CLI utility that lets you perform some common actions.
 At the moment you can use it to perform basic cURL-like requests, as well as to manage webhook.